Prospective undergraduate students

 Our office is not involved in selecting or awarding scholarships to incoming freshmen, but we can provide a basic overview and starting points.
 The majority of scholarships UW has to offer to incoming freshmen are based entirely on the admission application; no additional application is needed, though you should complete the FAFSA to ensure maximum eligibility.

-- To be considered for admissions-based scholarships, you need to submit your UW admission application by the November 15 priority deadline.
+- To be considered for admissions-based scholarships, you need to submit your UW admission application by the November 15 deadline.
 The UW Admissions Office provides a limited number of admissions-based scholarships for incoming students (including the Purple & Gold Scholarship), along with additional information about resources and programs.

 - Those interested in the UW Honors Program Admissions Scholarships should connect with the Honors Program directly for admission information and details.